 According to Malini Girdhar, vice president, market development, public government affairs at Enbridge Gas Distribution, her company is interested in developing geothermal heating and cooling solutions in Ontario and offering those solutions to homeowners.
 There are two key drivers for the company’s interest.
 First, Ontario has aggressive carbon-reduction goals and second, there is a significant heating load in the region.

 Walmart is continuing its foray into energy storage ownership with new installations for its stores in Southern California.
 Advanced Microgrid Solutions last week said it will install 40 MWh of energy storage at 27 Walmart stores in the region.

 Jenn Runyon, Chief Editor of Renewable Energy World and Paula Mints, Chief Market Research Analyst with SPV Market Research discuss three hot topics in the global solar industry for three minutes each.
-Today’s topics include the official numbers for China's annual installed capacity for 2016, how the solar industry deceives itself with "alternative facts," and some of the changes already underway with the new U.S. government in place.
-Check it out.
+Today’s topics include the demise of the solar lease, the fall of the yieldco and microgrids.
+Check it out!

 Massachusetts is drawing closer to its first solicitation for wind energy in state waters, with a call for bids due in June.
 The first solicitation of the 1,600 MW mandated in state legislation could be anywhere from 200 MW to 800 MW, according to Bill White, senior director, offshore wind development, for the Massachusetts Clean Energy Center (MassCEC).